Nobody LIKES to spend money, least of all us.

 I want to take a minute and share a personal story that will hopefully drive this point home.

-Instead, she died in the summer of 2008 from lung cancer, the result of persistent and prolonged smoking.
+Instead, she died in the summer of 2008 from lung cancer due to persistent and prolonged smoking.

 She was told.